Pressure-robustness for the axisymmetric Stokes problem by velocity reconstruction: Introduction

 Furthermore, deriving inf-sup stability of a finite element pair from the three-dimensional setting is not straightforward; see \cite{LEE2011, LEE20123500} for the Taylor--Hood and \cite{MR1977001} for the P2-bubble finite element method.

 This paper employs a classical low-order Bernardi--Raugel finite element discretization \cite{BR1985} and modifies it with the help of a reconstruction operator in the spirit of \cite{Linke2014, LM:2016, LLMS2017, JLMNR:2017} to achieve pressure-robustness.
-We present the Bernardi--Raugel pair here as the first axisymmetric pressure-robust scheme on unstructured grids and as a prototype that paves the way for a broader class of pressure-robust axisymmetric discretizations.
+We present the Bernardi--Raugel pair here as the first axisymmetric pressure-robust scheme on unstructured grids and as a prototype for a broader class of pressure-robust axisymmetric discretizations.

 All considered reconstruction operators $\Pi$ map discretely divergence-free (radially weighted) test functions to exactly divergence-free $H(\mathrm{div})$-conforming ones by utilizing the commutative property $\mathrm{div}_{(r,z)} \Pi(r\vecb{v}_h) = \pi_0 \mathrm{div}_{(r,z)} (r\vecb{v}_h)$.
 Two approaches are discussed.
 The first one employs classical $H(\mathrm{div})$-conforming standard interpolations, that are only guaranteed to work under higher regularity assumptions on the problem data.
 To fix this flaw, a second approach employs a modified $H(\mathrm{div})$-conforming finite element space that guarantees that also the tangential component of the reconstructed functions $r \v_h$ vanish at the rotation axis.
 This property allows $L^2_{-1}$ estimates of the reconstructions (where $-1$ indicates the scaling of the radial weight in the $L^2$ inner product) and is the key for an improved and optimal consistency error estimate.
 The theoretical results and the properties of the modified reconstruction operators are confirmed in several numerical experiments.
 Moreover, the reconstruction operator applied to the discrete velocity solution is divergence-free (in the sense above) and can be used in coupled axisymmetric transport simulations to guarantee maximum principles and mass conservation \cite{FMR26}.